A great visit to the Kunstmuseum (Municipal Museum)

-Gemeentemuseum, The Hague, outstanding 1930s architectural monument.
-World class collection of Mondrian & De Stijl.
+Gemeentemuseum, soon to be renamed Kunstmuseum, The Hague, outstanding 1930s architectural monument by architect Berlage.
+Inside a world class collection of Mondrian & De Stijl.
 VIP curated museum tour

 A visit with your own art historian, traveling in just for you.